Yandomith/HWsite/README.md

 4. Different notebook/Copy pages design
 5. Changable overlays for photorelastic mistakes and camera distortion
 6. changable line spacing and word spaing according to Needs
+7. Text Opacity to worn out looks

+## Contributing
+If you would like to contribute to the Handwriting Homework Generator, please follow these steps:

+1. Fork the repository
+2. Create a new branch
+3. Make your changes
+4. Submit a pull request

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Questions
+If you have any questions or issues, please feel free to reach out.

+GitHub: Yandomith